 For example, you can identify the source of an excessive database workload, such as a highload SQL statement, and contact the user responsible.
 Also, a user having problems can contact you.
-You can then identify what this user session is doing at the PDB level
+You can then identify what this user session is doing at the non-CDB or PDB level